wireds2024/wireds2024.github.io/index.md

 * December 8th Morning (-12:00): Intertwining Research & Education on Software (Open)

+## Social/Free time

+We are planning a social event in Nara on the morning of Friday the 6th, and a social event in Osaka on the afternoon of Sunday the 8th.

 <div style="text-align: center">
  <img src="/img/logo_name_year.png" alt="WIREDS2024" style="width: 75%;">